jamtholee/flags/README.md

 ## Project Roadmap & News
 We are both happy with the current state of the project, and there is no major work planned.
-If there is sufficient demand we can start collecting and displaying the data for other stretches of river used (e.g. Radley, Abingdon, Wallingford).
+If there is sufficient demand we can start collecting and displaying the data for other rivers.
 We remain open to other suggestions too - particularly from those able to help implement them.
 Again, open an [issue](https://github.com/jamtholee/flags/issues/new) to start the discussion.

 We will continue to tweak visual boundaries and update predictions algorithms as we see fit.

+**2020-02-13** - Radley, Abingdon, and Wallingford added
 **2020-02-02** - Machine Learning predictions added
 **2019-10-16** - After the server went down; Joe took over hosting and day-to-day maintenance of the project
 **2018-09-18** - Entire project rewritten (Updated from the joy that is PHP)